h2oai/tutorials/DriverlessAI/natural-language-processing-tutorial-sentiment-analysis/natural-language-processing-tutorial-sentiment-analysis.md

 ### Dataset Overview

 If you are using **Aquarium** as the environment, then the lab **Driverless AI Test Drive** has the Amazon fine review dataset already pre-loaded with separate training and test datasets.
 The datasets can be located on the Datasets Overview page.
 However, you can also upload the datasets externally.
-To learn more about how to add the two datasets from the DAI file system then see [Appendix A: Add the Datasets].(#task-8-appendix-a-add-the-datasets)
+To learn more about how to add the two datasets from the Driverless AI file system then see [Appendix A: Add the Datasets].(#task-8-appendix-a-add-the-datasets)

 On clicking the highlighted `Start lab` button , you will be taken  to a Driverless AI platform with several pre-loaded data sets and pre-run visualizations, models, interpretations, and deployments.
 Here  you will have access to both the training and testing set for Amazon fine food reviews.